Svinci131/sv_code_assement/README.md

 Write an REST based API using API Gateway which takes name, email, password in JSON format from HTTP POST, calls a LAMBDA function which validates the format of that data and stores that in DB of your choice.
 Preferable Dynamo DB or Redis.
 This should take 45 minutes

 ## Features:
-	* Create User Route X
+	* Create User Route
 		* Creates a user
-		* Unique email validation X
+		* Unique email validation
 		* Password validation
-		* String and length field validation X
+		* String and length field validation

-	* List Users Route X
+	* List Users Route
-		* Lists users x
+		* Lists users
 		* User friendly dates
 		* Default sort by email

+## Notes:

+1. Email is the partition key, and the only field that is nessacerily unique, since we're using a DynamoDB is a key:value store to save our users.

+2. Since it's a simple app, I put helper function directly underneath the handlers that use them instead of in a utils file.

 ## Routes